azxza/yapperjs/README.md

-# yapperjs
+# YAPPERJS

-awaitable dialog api for react
+A moden and proper api for consuming dialogs in react.